 A medical leave may be granted at any point in a student's program of study, subject to approval by the institution's academic administration.
-The student must provide documentation from licensed physician or other such qualified agent that indicates the start date and the duration of the leave.
+The student must provide documentation from a licensed physician or other such qualified agent that indicates the start date and the duration of the leave.
 A leave may not exceed 180 days.

-A student who goes on leave within the first week of a module will receive a non-punitive grade of LOA for all courses that they were registered for.
+A student who goes on leave within the first week of a module will be dropped from all courses that they were registered for.
 Upon return from leave the student will need to register and complete the courses that they were in when they went on leave, or otherwise make up the program requirements.

-If a student leaves for a medical or emergency-related reason after the second week of classes, they will receive a grade of "F" or grade otherwise earned for all courses that they have attended.
-The student will be expected to repeat the courses upon return, or otherwise make up the program requirements.
+If a student leaves for a medical or emergency-related reason after the second week of classes, they will receive a grade of "I" (Incomplete) or a grade otherwise earned for all courses that they have attended.
+The student will be expected to repeat the courses upon return, or otherwise make up the program requirements (if the student received an Incomplete).